 Possibly the most fascinating natural wonder Mother Nature has to offer, Aurora Borealis (the Northern Lights) are a magnificent spectacle to behold.
 When you personally experience this truly once-in-a-lifetime opportunity, you‘ll know it is a moment of sheer mysticism and will be at awe at the beauty of sheer nature.

-The display of the Northern Lights can be spotted all over Norway, but the surest place to catch them is up in the north, near the Arctic Circle.
-Best time of year being the autumn and the spring equinox i.e. from 21st September to 21st March.
+The display of the Northern Lights can be spotted all over Norway and in some other Scandinavian countries, but the surest place to catch them is up in the north, near the Arctic Circle.
+Catching just a glimpse of them is high on many a travel bucket list.

-The other factor that makes Norway a part of this list is the unrivalled beauty of the Fjords here.
-You can also go skiing, hiking and camping here, in the high rises of the Norwegian Fjords.
+The other factor that makes Norway a part of this countdown is the unrivalled beauty of the Fjords here.
+You can go skiing, hiking and camping, in the high rises of them.

 5. Serengeti National Park, Tanzania and Masai Mara, Kenya

-These two places are one big National Wildlife Reserve, except for the fact that in Tanzania it is called Serengeti while in neighboring Kenya the reserve is known as Masai Mara.
+These two places are one big National Wildlife Reserve, except for the fact that in Tanzania, it is called Serengeti while in neighbouring Kenya the reserve is known as Masai Mara.
 This mammoth reservoir of extraordinary animal and bird species is flocked by thousands of people every year for scientific, ecological and adventurous reasons.
-But the site is a major crowd-puller during the migration hours of the wildebeest and zebras from October to November (period of short rains) and from April to June (period of long, heavy rains).
+The site is a major crowd-puller during the migration hours of the wildebeest and zebras from October to November (period of short rains) and from April to June (period of long, heavy rains).

 For its habitats of diverse wildlife, this place is a perfect setting for wild safari adventures and getting up close and personal with some of the deadliest predators in the world like cheetahs and lions.
 The Mara River in Kenya is a hotbed for ruthless killers like crocodiles.
 The landscape exhibits varied topographies from lush grasslands and woodlands to sparse bushes and barren sands.
 You also have the pleasure of viewing the entire landscape from up above in a Hot Air Balloon safari.